What is an Annotated Bibliography

 This article is written for high school students, but provides an excellent overview of the annotated bibliography and includes a worksheet to aid in creating an annotation.
 Additionally, the author includes rules for the length of the annotation and its components; these are good guidelines but you do not need to follow them exactly.
 The author uses Harvard style for formatting citations.

-Librarians at Skidmore College's Lucy Scribner Library developed this guide that both explains an annotated bibliography and helps new researchers create an annotation.
+Librarians at Skidmore College's Lucy Scribner Library developed this tutorial that both explains an annotated bibliography answering the bold faced questions for an article you've found is a good start for creating an annotation.

 Plagiarism and academic integrity are two of the highest concerns for Kansas State University's administration and faculty.
 Likewise, students need to ensure that they are following the university's policies and guidelines so as not to violate the Honor Pledge.
 Even unintentional violations can have quite severe, lasting consequences.